Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: GDP to MINLP Reformulation Strategies

 In the Big-M reformulation, constraints within each disjunct are activated conditionally using binary variables and large constants (``Big-M'')\cite{trespalaciosReviewMixedIntegerNonlinear2014}.
 Specifically, disjunctive constraints are reformulated as:

 \begingroup

 \endgroup

-where \(M_{ik}\) are sufficiently large constants chosen such that when $y_{ik}=0$ the constraint is always evaluated to values less than $M_{ik}$ in the domain of the problem, and thus the constraint becomes trivially satisfied regardless of the value of $\mathbf{x}$.
-On the other hand, when $y_{ik}=1$, the constraint reverts exactly to its original form $h_{ik}(\mathbf{x})\leq 0$, activating the corresponding disjunct.
+where \(\mathbf{M_{ik}}\) is a vector of sufficiently large constants chosen such that when $y_{ik}=0$ the constraint is always evaluated to values less than $\mathbf{M_{ik}}$ in the domain of the problem, and thus the constraint becomes trivially satisfied regardless of the value of $\mathbf{x}$.
+On the other hand, when $y_{ik}=1$, the constraint reverts exactly to its original form $h_{ik}(\mathbf{x})\leq \mathbf{0}$, activating the corresponding disjunct.

-The quality of continuous relaxation in the case of Big-M reformulation strongly depends on the choice of $M_{ik}$.
-Excessively large values of $M_{ik}$ lead to weaker continuous relaxations and poorer lower bounds, thus increasing computational effort.
-Conversely, selecting tighter $M_{ik}$ values improves relaxation quality and solver performance but requires careful, problem-specific tuning.
-Despite yielding potentially weaker relaxation compared to the Hull Reformulation \cite{grossmannGeneralizedConvexDisjunctive2003}, the Big-M reformulation remains an attractive and widely used approach due to its simplicity, ease of implementation, and the fact that it does not increase the number of variables or constraints compared to the original GDP~\cite{kronqvistStepsIntermediateRelaxations2021}.
+The quality of continuous relaxation in the case of Big-M reformulation strongly depends on the choice of values of constants in $\mathbf{M_{ik}}$.
+Excessively large values lead to weaker continuous relaxations and poorer lower bounds, thus increasing computational effort.
+Conversely, selecting tighter values improves relaxation quality and solver performance but requires careful, problem-specific tuning.
+Despite yielding potentially weaker relaxation compared to HR \cite{grossmannGeneralizedConvexDisjunctive2003}, the Big-M reformulation remains an attractive and widely used approach due to its simplicity, ease of implementation, and the fact that it does not increase the number of variables or constraints compared to the original GDP~\cite{kronqvistStepsIntermediateRelaxations2021}.